seriouslag/openapi-rutter-fail/README.md

-# OpenAPI Rudder TypeScript Client Generation Issue
+# OpenAPI Rutter TypeScript Client Generation Issue

-This project demonstrates an issue with TypeScript client code generation using `@hey-api/openapi-ts` when processing the Rudder API specification.
+This project demonstrates an issue with TypeScript client code generation using `@hey-api/openapi-ts` when processing the Rutter API specification.

 ## Overview

-This repository serves as a test case for generating TypeScript client code from the [Rudder API specification](https://docs.rutter.com/rest/2024-08-31/spec).
+This repository serves as a test case for generating TypeScript client code from the [Rutter API specification](https://docs.rutter.com/rest/2024-08-31/spec).
 The project specifically highlights a bug where TypeScript type generation appears to be truncated after reaching a certain length.

 ## Issue Description

-When generating TypeScript types from the Rudder API specification using `@hey-api/openapi-ts`, we've encountered the following issue:
+When generating TypeScript types from the Rutter API specification using `@hey-api/openapi-ts`, we've encountered the following issue:

 - The TypeScript type definitions are not completely generated
 - Type generation appears to stop/truncate after reaching a certain length